Integrative Pain Consults

-- Information carrying vesicles that aid in causing change in our body.
+- Exosomes are information carrying vesicles that aid in causing change in our body.

-remodeling.
-They also signal the immune system to provide great
+- They also signal the immune system to provide anti-inflammatory benefits.

 - Consent and intake forms will be sent electronically via email for completion.

-- Update any allergies, medications and supplements that you are currently taking.
+- Be sure to update any allergies, medications and supplements that you are currently taking.